Myvar/MyvarOS/Docs/Sedna/ByteCode.md

 # Byte Code
 this file will outline the bytecode, i will update it as i implment it.

+# Virtual machien
+The language Is Stack baced so prameters are on stack

+Create a VM for every Scope, and load modules into it so when call opcode:

+for eg.

+[NotePad]Program::Main
+will make a call to the kernel NotePad VM at module Program it will call the method main.

+Note the for eg. [Kernel]Terminal::puts will call the Kernel vm witch will not be a VM but rather a plug and this is how system calls will be executed.

 # Data Types

 Byte = unsigned byte;